TheVeryStarlk/TheVeryStarlk/README.md

 # Hello, world!

-The name's Bader - also known as Starlk, a university student whose hobby is confusing computers.
+My name's Bader - also known as Starlk, a university student whose hobby is confusing computers.

 Started programming around 2020 by picking up Python, then C# which I've fallen in love with.\
 I enjoy building desktop applications & Web APIs, plus projects that I happen to find interesting!
 Oh, I also play Minecraft.